About the Data Sharing Coalition

-The initiative started in January 2020, after the Dutch Ministry of Economic Affairs and Climate Policy invited the market to seek cooperation in pursuit of cross-sectoral data sharing.
-The Data Sharing Coalition, supported by the Ministry, started as a direct result.
+The initiative started in January 2020, after the Dutch Ministry of Economic Affairs and Climate Policy invited the market to seek cooperation in pursuit of (cross-sectoral) data sharing.
+The Data Sharing Coalition started as a direct result of this invite.

 The Data Sharing Coalition has determined the following six core principles that are leading when carrying out our activities and realising our objectives:

 - Be open and inclusive: Any interested party is welcome to participate in the Data Sharing Coalition

 - Deliver practical results: The Data Sharing Coalition will deliver functional frameworks and facilities that provide true value for all stakeholders of the data economy and that will help them accelerate their data sharing use case

 - Promote data sovereignty: The Data Sharing Coalition aims to enable the entitled parties to control their data by including this as a requirement in the use cases and frameworks that we develop